6WIND/zrpcd/README.md

     echo "debug bgp events" >> /opt/quagga/etc/bgpd.conf
     echo "debug bgp fsm" >> /opt/quagga/etc/bgpd.conf

+Note that ZRPC can rely on various vpnservice.thrift.
+It has just to be configured at the compilation level.
+By default, ZRPC is configured to use L3VPN thrift vpnservice file.
+If you want to use EVPN thrift vpnservice level, you have to call configure command with --with-thrift-version=2.

 ## Packaging ZRPC

-Packaging ZRPC means that you have to rely on 4 packages, namely quagga, zrpc, but also ccapnproto, zmq and thrift.
+Packaging ZRPC means that you have to rely on 4 packages, namely quagga, zrpc, but also c-capnproto, zmq and thrift.
 If the two last package are already available in most distribution, this is not the case for the three first ones.
-This chapter focuses on packaging Quagga, Zrpc, and Ccapnproto.
+This chapter focuses on packaging Quagga, Zrpc, and c-capnproto.
 To be able to produce deb or rpm packages, you will need to copy some produced files into a file system hierarchy.
 Once done, a script is given as well as the necessary files to produce the package.

 ### RPM Packaging